 There have been a few bloggers in the recent years who have documented on their blogs that ClickFunnels opened up some sort of wormhole for spam email subscribers and fake traffic.
 I, too, found this the case.
 All of a sudden, after installing code my website had become a wormhole for all sorts of weirdness in subscriptions.
 No thanks.

 Sales funnels are merely “squeeze” pages with a sales headline and a button.
 Then a series of emails with upsells and such.
 Not hard, but a ton of work you don’t want to lose.
 Easy (for those that have been in sales and design).
 So remember – before you go down a rabbit hole of buying into a system – remember what you’re actually buying and what it means long-term.
+If you’re looking for an ClickFunnels alternative, start scoping out ones where you own your own data, and your domain gets traffic.
 Maybe ClickFunnels is for you.
 Maybe it isn’t.
 Totally up to you – just sharing my own experience and why I would never consider it as a viable option in the future.